Se habla español

-Uninsured Motorist Coverage Sacramento
+Uninsured Motorist Coverage Sacramento CA

 uninsured motorist coverage sacramento ca

-California Drivers Don’t Have Enough Uninsured Motorist Coverage
+California Drivers Don’t Have Enough Uninsured Motorist Coverage!

-Can’t get blood from a stone.
 We’ve all heard this phrase before.
-It’s especially true for people injured in auto accidents in which the at-fault driver has no money and no insurance.
+It’s especially true for people injured in auto accident in which the at-fault driver has no money and no insurance.

 It may have been a horrible accident that put someone in the hospital.
 The medical bills are piling up, the injured person is unable to work, and it seems as if the negligent party should pay and pay big.
-After all, they ran a red light, or they were gabbing on a cell phone, not paying attention, or they were intoxicated . . . whatever the case may be.
+After all, they ran a red light, or they were gabbing on a cell phone not paying attention, or they were intoxicated . . . whatever the case may be.

-Why Uninsured Motorist Coverage Is Essential
+Why Uninsured Motorist Coverage is Essential

 California law only requires drivers to minimally possess $15,000 per person and $30,000.00 per incident “15/30” coverage.
 In other words, if someone causes a collision that puts other people into a hospital for days at a cost of tens of thousands, maybe even hundreds of thousands of dollars, if that negligent driver only has the minimal “15/30” bodily injury insurance coverage, then one of their victims will likely only have $15,000 available to recover — no matter how serious their injuries.
-If the collision involves multiple vehicles and multiple people, and the fault is determined to rest solely on one person, and that one person only has “15/30” bodily injury insurance coverage, then the most that all the people in all the cars can collect collectively may be only $30,000, which gets split among those several victims.
+If the collision involves multiple vehicles and multiple people, and fault is determine to rest solely on one person, and that one person only has “15/30” bodily injury insurance coverage, then the most that all the people in all the cars can collect collectively may be only $30,000, which gets split among those several victims.

 Less is Not Always More